EllieBotDevs/.github/profile/README.md

 > [!NOTE]
 > This organisation has moved to [https://toastielab.dev/EllieBotDevs](https://toastielab.dev/EllieBotDevs)

-if you require an account on Toastielab please contact their support team at support@toastielab.xyz and they should be able to help
+if you require an account on Toastielab please contact their support team at support@toastielab.dev and they should be able to help

 ## Hi there we are the EllieBotDevs 👋